WHAT IS WATER ?

 Around 75 percent of the Earth’s fresh water is frozen in the polar ice caps.

-When water freezes it expands and becomes less dense, this is called ice, which floats.
-This is very important , because it protects the water underneath from freezing also.
+When water freezes it expands and becomes less dense.
+This is called ice, and ice floats.
+This is very important, because it protects the water underneath from freezing also.
 If the ice wasn’t dense and didn’t float, eventually all the water on the surface on the planet would freeze, making life impossible.

 Water expands by 9 percent when it freezes.
 Frozen water (ice) is lighter than water, and this is why ice floats.